MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-protect-information.md

 ### Sensitivity labels and DLP – Infographic

 The following infographic shows the various types of sensitivity labels working together with DLP to protect data privacy in a highly regulated environment.

-As shown, the key steps are as follows:
+The key steps are as follows:

-Prerequisites:

-- Step 1: Regulatory and otherwise business requirements for data privacy are documented.
+Step 1: Regulatory and otherwise business requirements for data privacy are documented.

-- Step 2: Target data sources, types and ownership are characterized relative to data privacy concerns.
+Step 2: Target data sources, types and ownership are characterized relative to data privacy concerns.

-- Step 3: An overall strategy to address requirements and protect/govern data privacy “hotspots” is established.
+Step 3: An overall strategy to address requirements and protect/govern data privacy “hotspots” is established.

-- Step 4: A phased action plan to address the data privacy control strategy is put into place.
+Step 4: A phased action plan to address the data privacy control strategy is put into place.

-Example protection scenario using integrated protection mechanisms:
+Here are some example protection scenarios using integrated protection:

 Step 5A:
-- Sensitivity labels for content are published by an administrator to users/groups of users for manual and/or automatic application to content and email.
+- Sensitivity labels for content are published by an administrator to users and groups for manual or automatic application to content and email.
-- User A applies the labels manually and/or automatically when interacting with content, with encryption and/or other settings applied.
+- User A applies the labels manually or automatically when interacting with content, with encryption or other settings applied.
-- User A sends a protected email and/or file to user B, a guest user.
+- User A sends a protected email or file to user B, a guest user.

 Step 5B:
 - DLP policy published by an administrator to User A blocks user A from sending the email and/or file to user B.